Ottawa, April 17, 2018

 Guidelines and General Information

 1. Under Canadian law, all commercial air carriers are required to provide the CBSA with prescribed information relating to all persons travelling to Canada aboard a commercial air carrier prior to, and at, the time of departure for Canada from a foreign point of origin.
 This information will be used by the CBSA to perform a risk assessment of passengers and crew while they are en route to Canada.
-Additionally, the information will be used to validate, prior to departure, that all incoming air travellers hold a valid prescribed document to enter Canada or are exempt from that requirement and that they are not considered to be prescribed persons.
+Additionally, the information will be used by the CBSA’s Interactive API (IAPI) process to validate, prior to departure, that all incoming air travellers hold a valid prescribed document to enter Canada or are exempt from that requirement, and that they are not considered to be prescribed persons.
 Failure to provide the prescribed information within the prescribed time and in the prescribed manner may result in the assessment of a monetary penalty.

 2. Subsection 107(1) of the Customs Act gives the Minister of Public Safety and Emergency Preparedness the authority to require certain persons to provide information to the CBSA.
 This authority is delegated to specified officials of the CBSA.
 The information to be provided and the conditions relating to the provision are set out in the Passenger Information (Customs) Regulations (PICR).